 17. Watching HDR content

-Some shows, in lieu of the Ultra HD 4K symbol, will have an 'HDR' one instead.
+Some shows, in lieu of the Ultra HD 4K symbol, will have an 'HDR' logo instead.
 That means they support High Dynamic Range.

 Not all 4K shows are in HDR, but there's a decent overlap between the two technologies.
 And while there isn't a specific category for all the 4K HDR content available, the best way to search for it is to simply type 'HDR' or '4K' into Netflix's search bar and see what comes up.